boini12/GreenCommunity/README.md

 Either way the user will get redirected to the HomeActivity again after a successful login or sign-up.

 ### Exploring ads
 One of the main features that the user can use is to look for ads in their area.
-The user just has to press the "Explore your area" on the HomeActivity to start looking for ads that are in a 5km radius to their current location.
+The user just has to press the "Explore ads in your area" on the HomeActivity to start looking for ads that are in a 5km radius to their current location.

 ### Posting ads
 Another major feature of this ad, is posting ads.
 Logged-in users can create new ads, by pressing the plus icon on the top-right in the AdListActivity.